AndranikDevKeshishyan/NodeVueAppExapmle/README.md

 3) You need to install MongoDB database and also start the server of MongoDB.

-4) Go to the project folder >> config >> DB.js file and change the URI according to your database connection and credentials. : Start the server: npm start.
+4) Go to the project folder >> package.json file and change the db URI according to your database connection and credentials.

-5) cd project folder
+5) npm install

-6) npm install
+6) cd project folder

-5) development server will start at http://localhost:3000
+7) development server will start at http://localhost:3000

-6) Initiate the NodeJS server by typing following command:
+8) Initiate the NodeJS server by typing following command:

     npm run dev           : runs server in development mode